North East England 1901-1919

 1902 – Whitley Bay

-The seaside town of Whitley to the north of the Tyne is officially renamed ‘Whitley Bay‘, probably to avoid confusion with Whitby on the Yorkshire coast.
+The seaside town of Whitley just to the north of the Tyne is officially renamed ‘Whitley Bay‘ to avoid confusion with Whitby on the Yorkshire coast.
 Whitley developed as a coastal resort starting in the 1860s when railways first passed close by.

 Having finished runners up to Liverpool last season, Sunderland Football Club are the champions in the top tier of English football, wining the First Division title with 44 points (there are 18 teams with 2 points for a win and 1 point for a draw).
 It is Sunderland’s fourth title.
 Newcastle United finish in third place on 37 points, with Everton ahead of them on 41.
-Middlesbrough are promoted from the Second Division in second place, behind West Bromwich Albion.
+Middlesbrough are promoted to the top tier of English football for the first time in their history, from the Second Division, finishing just behind first placed West Bromwich Albion.
 Only two teams go up.

 1903 – Hugh Mackay carpets

 Hugh Mackay begins manufacturing carpets in Durham City.
 Carpets had been made in Durham since the 1780s but this year the Henderson family who own a large carpet factory in the city sell their business to a firm in Halifax and sadly the closure of the Durham factory ‘looms’.
 Former Henderson’s employee Hugh Mackay buys part of the factory and recommences making carpets in the city, initially with a reduced workforce.

 The smallpox epidemic hits Newcastle, a lethal disease that claims many lives.

 Swan and Hunter shipbuilders combine with the Wigham Richardson firm of Walker.